gorzynsk/playWith-web888-ft8-logs/README.md

             21: 'purple',
             28: 'green'
 ```
-It could be further customized in index.html.
-Random color will be used for not defined frequency.
+You can further customize these colors in index.html.
+Any undefined frequency will be assigned a random color.

 ![detail](./document/detail.png "detail")

-When you hold the mouse button over the dot, it will show details with callsing and frequency.
+Hover over a spot to see detailed information about the callsign and frequency.

-Spots contains data from last 1800sec = 30 minutes.
+The spots contain data from the last 1800 seconds (30 minutes).

 ![detail time](./document/withTime.png "detail time")